Texas BME student wearing lab safety gear and looking at computer in lab

-As a research-driven department, our primary focus is the doctoral degree program.
-We do not anticipate admitting students to the standalone master's program for fall 2023 entry.
+As a research-driven department, the Department of Biomedical Engineering (BME) primarily focuses on our doctoral degree program.
 If you are considering a Ph.D. as a terminal degree, we strongly suggest you apply directly to the doctoral program.
-A master's degree is not required to apply for the doctoral program.
+A master's degree is not required to apply for the BME doctoral program.

 Our graduate program offers two pathways to earn a master's degree (for already admitted B.S. and medical students), which are detailed below.
 For requirements beyond what is provided here, see the Graduate Program Handbook